 Tea ceremony in Kyoto is perhaps one of the best memories one can have in a lifetime.
 Kyoto is the cultural capital of Japan and home to the 3 main schools of tea ceremony.
 Whether it is the cherry blossom season or the fall leaves season, the matcha drinking ritual in this ancient city is surely a mystical experience.
 While many travelers think an old teahouse is an ideal place to have a tea ceremony, the fact is you can experience tea ceremony in English at only special venues.
 Before we go over the best 5 tea ceremony locations in Kyoto, let’s learn a little bit about Japanese tea ceremony, a.k.a. sado, chado, chanoyu.
 Here, check out the best tea ceremonies in Kyoto!

-Kyoto Tea Ceremony: 5 Best Experiences in 2019
+Tea Ceremony Kyoto: 5 Best Experiences in 2019

 5 Best Tea Ceremonies in Kyoto in English

-This is the most popular tea ceremony house in Kyoto where visitors can wear a kimono, learn the culture and history of the ritual from the exhibitions and actually make their own tea led by the host.
+Maikoya Tea Ceremony Downtown Kyoto is the best experience we reviewed, where visitors can wear a kimono, learn the culture and history of the ritual from the exhibitions and actually make their own tea led by the host.
 The location is also perhaps the most convenient as it is a walking distance from both the Gion District and Nishiki market, right in the middle of downtown Kyoto.
 The hosts who serve the guests seem to have great people skills and English skills as this place currently the top rated tea room in Kyoto.
 Chikage and Kabuto usually greet you at the entrance and make you feel very comfortable for the whole time you are in there.
 There are many exhibitions and artifacts in the facility that explain the connection between the zen philosophy and tea ceremony.

 The tea ceremony at Maikoya costs 2,400 yen without a kimono and 5,000 yen with a kimono and hairdo.
 If the guests choose to wear a kimono, cultural aspects of kimono (why kimonos are only 1-size, why kimonos have sleeves, etc.) are also kindly explained.
 One of the things that sets Maikoya apart is, after the tea ceremony you can walk outside in kimono or get many pictures taken inside the facility which has many Kyoto related backgrounds.
 Maikoya accepts same day reservations, requests for PRIVATE sessions or walk ins but guests without online bookings may be asked to wait.
 You can easily reserve both on Maikoya’s website or Tripadvisor with instant confirmation.
 This is a good option if you’d like to do a relaxing tea ceremony near your hotel, before or after visiting main Kyoto sightseeing spots.
 The first sessions start at 09:30 am and run every hour until 7 pm.